 Good Vibrations- The Dutch Centre – Summer 2019

 LIC turns 5 Anniversary Concert- Gresham Centre- December 2018

 London International Choir is 5 years old – a good reason to celebrate!
-Our showcase brings you the best of LIC: linguistic fun, crunchy chords, sky-high melodies, pumping bass-lines and cheesy key changes.
-From Classical to Bollywood, from Venezuela to the icy steppes of Russia, from the Middle Ages to the 21st Century, if it rocks, hums, raps, glides, elides or soars, we’ll sing it.
-Join us on a magical journey through 10 seasons of the choir’s life.
+Our showcase brought you the best of LIC: linguistic fun, crunchy chords, sky-high melodies, pumping bass-lines and cheesy key changes.
+From Classical to Bollywood, from Venezuela to the icy steppes of Russia, from the Middle Ages to the 21st Century, if it rocks, hums, raps, glides, elides or soars, we sing it.

 Summer Breeze – Gresham Centre – June 2018